 Please note that even if the map shows a road as recently serviced, it does not guarantee that the street is passable for all vehicles.
 After servicing, streets may still have ice, snow or slush on them.
 Always use caution when driving in winter conditions.
+You can also visit our Bellevue Traffic Map to look at feeds from traffic cameras across the city, which can assist in determining road conditions.

-*The winter weather response map is only activated during citywide weather events.
+Note: The winter weather response map is only activated during citywide weather events.

 What does serviced mean?
 Why is the map showing a section of the roadway that is serviced, but there is still snow or ice on the road, or only one side of the road is serviced?